wp-plugins/bp-profile-search/readme.txt

 = Form Method =

-With this option you can select your search form submission method, POST or GET.
+With this option you can select your search form *method* attribute, POST or GET.

-If you choose GET, all the search form data will be added to the action URL, and your visitors will be able to bookmark their searches.
+If you choose GET, the form data are sent as URL variables and users can bookmark the results page; if you choose POST, the form data are not visible in the URL and it's not possible to bookmark the results page.

 = Text Search Mode =